World Order/Series2/Volume 34/Issue 3/Text

 It was the attention human-rights organizations had paid to protecting women who had been systematically raped as a tactic of war that became the chief moral rallying point for these early efforts to create a war-crimes tribunal.
 This rationale not only received little opposition from government sources, but it became the decisive issue that convinced them of the need for the tribunal.
 No doubt, years of prior advocacy especially on domestic abuse had created an accepted language, a legal infrastructure, and advocacy expertise to bring to bear on this international issue.

-The same white paper called for the convening Of the leaders of the world to recast the instruments of collective security in order to prevent genocide and to hold renegade nations and leaders accountable for acts of violence.
+The same white paper called for the convening of the leaders of the world to recast the instruments of collective security in order to prevent genocide and to hold renegade nations and leaders accountable for acts of violence.
 Sadly, this long overdue but inevitable convocation has yet to occur.

-JOHN WOODALL, MD.
+JOHN WOODALL, M.D.

-Director, Resilient Responses to Social Crisis Interfaculty Working Group of the Mind/Brain/Behavior Initiative
+Crisis Interfaculty Working Group of the

 Harvard University